 Description: In-depth analysis of the craft of writing prime-time episodic television.
 Examination of situation comedies and dramas through weekly screenings and lectures.

-Description: Detailed investigation of a specific screenwriter’s style and the works they’ve influenced.
+Description: Detailed investigation of specific comedy writers, comedy genres, and the works they’ve influenced.
 Lectures include screenings and visiting screenwriters.

 Annenberg School for Communication and Journalism

 Description: Explores the role of journalism and social media in society – its influence on government, technology, business, national security, sports, science and entertainment.

 Description: Understanding key moments, debates and ideas that have shaped journalism in the United States from the Revolutionary War period through today.
 Examination of the social, cultural, political and technological aspects of journalism and its impact on the profession and public service.